intro2r/intro2r/unit2/subsetting-and-indexing.md

 It is therefore better to refer to columns by **name**, similar to with vectors and matrices.

 ```
+# select cols x and y, all rows
 df[, c('x', 'y')]
 ```
 ```